seongheum-choi/agentmail-halloween-hackathon/src/repository/README.md

-# User Repository
+# Repository Module

-NestJS repository for managing users with Convex backend and Zod validation.
+NestJS repositories for managing users and inboxes with Convex backend and Zod validation.

 ## Setup